 Here’s Your Chance to Make Millions in the Stock Market (Part 1)

-In the interactive activity below there are three graphs showing actual price movements for several different stocks over a multi-year period.
+Explain to the students that now they will complete an activity to learn more about stock prices and charts with a partner.
 Efficient markets theory states that one cannot look at charts and have any reliable insight as to what these stocks would do in the future.
-Examining charts to determine what a stock will do next is called "technical analysis."
+Examining charts to determine what a stock will do next is called “technical analysis.”
 There are many theories on how to examine charts for predicting stock returns.
-Click on the following link for further details on chart pattern chart patterns theories.
-Unfortunately, these theories have not proved to be reliable over time.
+Go to Investopedia for further details on chart pattern.

 - If markets are indeed efficient, why do all these investment managers, financial analysts, mutual fund managers, etc., get paid for trying to find undervalued stocks?

-- Read the article "The Cocktail Party Fallacy " written by Eugene Fama who, really focused attention on the concept of efficient markets back in 1970.
+Read the article “The Cocktail Party Fallacy” written by Eugene Fama who really focused attention on the concept of efficient markets back in 1970.
+Answer the following questions: